Presidential elections in the Philippines: Metro Manila as an opposition stronghold

 Manila, and by extension, Metro Manila when it was created in 1975, has voted for the opposition candidate (or the opponent(s) of the incumbent's party) in the election.

 This became apparent in the 1935 election, where it was thought that the opponents of the Nacionalista candidates (as this was the first election, the Nacionalistas were the ruling party of the insular territory) would beat them in Manila.
 The Nacionalistas still prevailed.

 Bellwether provinces

 Since the creation of the province of Basilan, the province has always had the provincial winner be elected President.
 The national winner has always been the winner in Negros Oriental except in 1961 and 2016.

-After the losing candidate won in Negros Oriental in 2016, the longest streak belongs to Agusan del Norte which had its provincial winner follow the national winner since the 1969 election; Lanao del Sur broke its streak when the losing candidate won there in 2022.
+After the losing candidate won in Negros Oriental in 2016, the longest streak belongs to Agusan del Norte which had its provincial winner follow the national winner since the 1969 election; Lanao del Sur broke its streak when a losing candidate won there in 2022.

 Home province as a stronghold

-Candidates usually win their home provinces. and by extension, region, except when the province has two or more candidates as residents.
+Candidates usually win their home provinces or cities and by extension, region, except when the province has two or more candidates as residents.